 Healthy Realists

-Health conscious consumers generally care about the nutritional content of their food.
+Health-conscious consumers generally care about the nutritional content of their food.
 Nutrients are the least stable part of our food.
-The moment we harvest a fruit or vegetable it starts to decompose and lose its nutritional value.
-Of course, cold storage and treating food with ethylene helps slow this process, but research has shown that produce stored in a refrigerated environment for just one week loses between 15% (green peas) and 77% (green beans) of its Vitamin C content.
+The moment we harvest a fruit or vegetable, it starts to decompose and lose its nutritional value.
+Of course, cold storage and treating food with ethylene help slow this process, but research has shown that produce stored in a refrigerated environment for just one week loses between 15% (green peas) and 77% (green beans) of its Vitamin C content.
 Much of the other nutritional content is similarly compromised.

 Even if we put the transport and nutritional degradation aside, there is still plenty of evidence to suggest that Organic food contains no more minerals or nutrients than non-organic food, as summarized in this 2012 study.